BU-Spark/ds-boston-remodeling/sp24-team-a/README.md

 We are Team A working on a project for the city of Boston trying to understand remodeling and unit loss within the city.
 We were tasked with understanding where unit loss was happening and trying to understand the trends with unit loss within different neighborhoods of Boston.
 Within this Github Repo, you will find our teams work as we developed reports and analysis over the first few months of 2024.

 We were given two datasets which you will find under the data folder.
+Because the files were too large to add directly, we have added links within a text file that you can navigate to.
+Once those are downloaded, you can use them within the analysis files.

 We have also organized our notebooks of analysis with the analysis folder where you can check each individual team members analysis into the project.
 The analysis is structured in jupyter notebooks which should all run out of the box given you have basic data science packages included in something like anaconda.

 We were presented with 4 main questions: